 Do not get left behind on old systems and platforms, keep looking for what the next big thing could be - it it may just put you on the front foot.

 Don't jump on to each new thing carte blanche!
 Take the time to focus on the one or two that if invested in could set you apart from the crowd.

 - Keep up to date with new technologies as they emerge, and conceptualise how they might improve your goods or services

 - Don't jump on to each new thing carte blanche!
 But take the time to focus on the one or two that if invested in could set you apart from the crowd

 - Staying ahead of the curve means that if the innovation is right - you will always be one of the first-movers to shape the next big thing

 Most likely your market is saturated with competition, either bigger or smaller than you.

 Also, look at their failures!
 Where competitors are failing is low-hanging fruit for you to steal a march on them.
-You won’t necessarily have to think of something new to solve the problem they’re having but rather how can you make it work.
+You won’t necessarily have to think of something new to solve the problem they’re having - but rather how you can make it work.

 Finally, by looking at competitors, on the whole, you may be able to identify blindspots that the whole sector hasn’t addressed.
 Here you can turn the sector on its head, by fulfilling an entirely untapped need.